 Once you land, you will be taken over to Pier 33 to pick up your ferry to Alcatraz.
 You will get the chance to spend 2 to 3 hours on this interesting island.
 Your visit includes a self-guided audio tour and plenty of time to explore on your own.

 Dates: Every day in May

 One of the most colorful celebrations each year is Carnaval in the Mission District.
 Every year, it's held the Saturday and Sunday before Memorial Day.
-This two-day event celebrates the Latin and South American cultures.
-Sample traditional foods, dance salsa on the streets of the Mission, and meet new friends.
+This two-day event celebrates Latin and South American cultures.
+Sample traditional foods, dance salsa in the streets, and meet new friends.
 The popular parade is on Sunday morning and features traditional dress and music from places such as Peru, Nicaragua, Panama, Ecuador, and more.

 Dates: May 27 - 28

 Spend Memorial Weekend with us and enjoy dozens of fun activities.
 This weekend, you can head out on the water on a special holiday cruise, attend the Carnaval Festival in the Mission, or attend a theater, symphony, or other cultural performance.
 You can also honor those who have died for our country at one of the Memorial Day events.
 Click the link below for a full list of activities for this weekend.

 SF's beloved and unique concert venues, including the Fillmore and the Warfield, host great performances all year long.
 You'll also find large concerts by the best bands in rock and pop at the Bill Graham Civic Auditorium and the Masonic.
 This month, you can catch Willie Nelson and At the Drive In at these popular venues, in addition to local talent at a variety of smaller cafes and theaters.